 Homeowners: Schedule An Inspection Every Year

-As a homeowner, you likely hire an exterminator to inspect your home every year for insects and other pests, and many people schedule regular maintenance and inspections for their HVAC systems.
+As a homeowner, you likely hire an exterminator to inspect your home every year for insects and other rodents, and many people schedule regular maintenance and inspections for their HVAC systems.
 We highly recommend these aforementioned services, but we also believe that homeowners should schedule regular sewer scope inspections, especially with older homes, but even newer homes can encounter issues.